Azure/azure-sdk-for-go/CONTRIBUTING.md

 For bugs or feature requests you can submit them using the [Github issues page][issues] and filling the appropriate template.

+## Building

+SDKs are either "track 1" or "track 2":

+- Track 1 SDKs are found in the services/ and profiles/ top level folders.
+    - CI is in \azure-pipelines.yml
+- Track 2 SDK are foudn in the sdk/ top level folder.
+    - CI is in \eng\pipelines\templates\steps\build.yml

+To build, run `go build` from the respective SDK directory.

+There currently is not a repository wide way to build or regenerate code.

+## Guidelines and Code of Conduct

 Also please see these [guidelines][] about contributing to Azure projects.

 This project follows the [Microsoft Open Source Code of Conduct][coc].
 For more information see the [Code of Conduct FAQ][cocfaq].
 Contact [opencode@microsoft.com][cocmail] with questions and comments.